 - Walk around the Central Market in Alicante

-- Visit The Ocean Race regatta museum
+- Visit The Ocean Race Regatta museum

-- Be in Alicante from the 10th-24th of June for Hogueras de San Juan
+- Be in Alicante from the 10th-24th of June for Hogueras de San Juan Festival

 - Visit Alicante’s museums, such as MARQ Museum